Yuanming-Song/Stemble_auto/README.md

-# Stemble Keyboard Automation Tools
+# Stemble Keyboard Automation Tool

-This repository contains automation tools for keyboard input patterns in different browsers on MacOS.
-The tools can type sequences of "A" followed by "." or "," with specific patterns.
+This tool automates keyboard input patterns for browsers on MacOS.
+It can type sequences of "A" followed by "." or "," with specific patterns.

-## Available Scripts

-- `safari_mac_auto.py`: Automation script for Safari browser on MacOS
-- `chrome_mac_auto.py`: Automation script for Chrome browser on MacOS

 ## Setup